-The exceptional quadratic hypersurface $M_{\form_0}$ has very interesting properties for intrinsic Diophantine approximation.
-We study it in detail in Section \ref{sectionspecialtype}.
+The hypersurface $M_{\form_0}$, which we study in detail in Section \ref{sectionspecialtype}, has very interesting properties for intrinsic Diophantine approximation.
 Note that if $\form\sim\form_0$, then the intrinsic Diophantine theory on $M_\form$ will be more or less the same as the intrinsic Diophantine theory on $M_{\form_0}$.
 Specifically, the rational equivalence between $\form$ and $\form_0$ defines a diffeomorphism between $M_\form$ and $M_{\form_0}$ which sends rational points to rational points and preserves heights up to a multiplicative constant.